-I have been asked on more than one occasion how I took a path from film theory to Human-Robot Interaction (HRI).
+I have been asked on more than one occasion how I took a path from film theory to human behavior with emerging technologies research.
 To me, the connection seems very clear—both paths of inquiry are scaffolded by an interest in human communication through and with technologies.
 Münsterberg has said that the arrangement of events in film correlates with the way we think, and I believe there is truth in that theory, and that idea has, in part, been one of the things that ignited my interest in human communication via technologies years ago when I began looking at film critically as a cultural medium of expression and interpretations.

-The current state of AI and robot development is moving quickly, yet human-centered research in the field is still emerging.
-This void in technology development may have an enormous impact on product effectiveness in situations such as medical, defense, space exploration, or humanitarian relief use and training scenarios.
+The current state of AI development is moving quickly, yet sociocultural human-centered research in the field is still nascent.
+This void in research may have an enormous impact on product effectiveness in situations such as medical, defense, space exploration, or humanitarian relief use and training scenarios.
 Developing AI without attending to human factors can also have a heavy ethical cost given the roles AI plays, and how it will continue to influence the human experience.
 My research investigates the human side of human-AI teamwork, and then suggests practical applications based on these research findings in order to aid successful task and mission and project outcomes.

 Contact me to inquire about my teaching, research, or consulting approach, or to discuss a specific problem you are trying to solve; or to invite me to submit a proposal.